Offeror Representations and Certifications—Commercial Products and Commercial Services

 Key Rules

-- SAM Annual Certifications
+- SAM Registration and Annual Certifications

 - Business Status Representations

-- Compliance with Executive Orders and Statutes
+- Compliance with Executive Orders and Laws

-- Offerors must certify compliance with equal opportunity, affirmative action, and restrictions on lobbying, as well as provide Buy American and Trade Agreements certifications if applicable.
+- Offerors must certify compliance with equal opportunity, affirmative action, and anti-lobbying laws if applicable.

 Responsibilities